Rotational KMS states and type I conformal nets: Outlook

 \section{Outlook}

-Although the conformal Hamiltonian is not the physical Hamiltonian, namely it does not implement the time translation QFT flow, there is some physical interest in considering rotation KMS states in CFT.
+Although the conformal Hamiltonian is not the physical Hamiltonian, namely it does not implement the time translation QFT flow, there is some physical interest in considering rotational KMS states in CFT.

 One example comes from the three-dimensional quantum gravity.
 If the cosmological constant is assumed to be negative, one should then look at the solutions of the Einstein equation which are asymptotically close to the $\mathrm{AdS_3}$ spacetime.
 Different solutions have different boundary data and such solutions (with certain fall-off conditions) have been classified in \cite{GL14}.
-Two copies of the Virasoro group makes the transformations between these solutions.
+Two copies of the Virasoro group make the transformations between these solutions.
 Such an action of the Virasoro group is called a coadjoint action \cite{Witten88}.
 Maloney and Witten \cite{MW10} tried to compute the partition function of the $\mathrm{AdS_3}$ gravity, but they arrived at an expression which cannot be interpreted as a trace over a Hilbert space of the exponential of a self-adjoint operator.
 It has been proposed to study each orbit of the Virasoro group first, e.g.\! \cite{GL14}.
 In particular, one can consider the so-called BTZ black hole solutions \cite{BTZ92}.
 In a hypothetical quantum theory, the Virasoro group should appear as a symmetry of the theory, while the black hole should be in a thermal state.
 Furthermore, the energy, hence the mass, of the black hole corresponds to the conformal Hamiltonian (see \cite[eq.\!
 (50)]{GL14}).
 In this way, KMS states on the Virasoro nets with respect to rotations should appear naturally.
 From our results, one can conclude that all such KMS states can be represented on the direct sum or integral of the Verma module.

 Besides, it is an interesting question to make sense of quantum entropy of such black hole states from the operator-algebraic point of view.